Eligibility for accreditation

 - offsetting student enrolment fees;

-- capital works or the purchase of furniture or buildings;
+- capital works or the purchase of buildings; and

-- activities designed specifically to orient recently arrived students to the Victorian education system, or to living in the Victorian community.
+- activities that orient or support recently arrived students to the Victorian education system, or to living in the Victorian community.